cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 As chunks ingesters shut down, they flush chunks to the storage.
 They are then replaced with new ingesters configured to use blocks.
 Queriers cannot fetch recent chunks from ingesters directly (as blocks ingester don't reload chunks), and need to use storage instead.

-#### `-querier.ingester-streaming=false`

-Querier (and ruler) in Cortex version 1.3.0 has a [bug](https://github.com/cortexproject/cortex/issues/2935) and doesn't properly merge streamed results from chunks and blocks-based ingesters.
-Instead it only returns data from blocks instesters.
-To avoid this problem we can use newer Cortex release, or temporarily disable this feature by setting `-querier.ingester-streaming=false`.
-After migration is complete (i.e. all ingesters are running blocks only), this can be turned back to true, which is the default value.

 ### Query-frontend